Emjayosee/6_Weather_Dashboard/README.md

 # 02 Approach:

     In approching this project, started by getting an API key from the recommended weather platform.
-Here is a link to the deployed page - https://emjayosee.github.io/Assignment04/.
+I then used the class example to replicate a fetch from openweathermap.org.
+Once I got that working with the help of TA, I replicated that and then built the forecast.
+With help from Tutor I got the local storage going.
+I gave up trying to create a loop since there was only 5 cards to display, but I realize I need to work on my loops.

     I followed the following plan design: